-- CSAT is a measure of customer satisfaction for short-term transactions, and DSAT is a measure of customer dissatisfaction for longer-term processes.
+- CSAT is a measure of customer satisfaction and DSAT is a measure of customer dissatisfaction.

 - Using DSAT is a great way to understand why customers are dissatisfied with your product or service, as well as how to improve customer experiences in the future.